najeebt/atrium/README.md

 Do you know Windows Store C++?
 Do you want to learn?
 We can use help with the following issues:

-- We're currently transforming to 3D coordinates at record-time, which is highly suboptimal
+- We're currently transforming to 3D coordinates at record-time, which is highly suboptimal.
+Ideally you just record the depth frames and transform them into 3D coordinates when you're ready.
 - There's a system 2G file size limit which requires pre-generating a set of files to which we can stream data.
 The magic number of these files right now is 10.
 I would love to find a way to write to a single file (the key, again, may be in an Alembic or USD library)
 - The file naming code is dumb
 - There is a very important while loop that is not running on a properly timed thread (works fine, but is jank)